PandaWood/ExceptionReporter.NET/Readme.txt

 Exception Reporter
 ------------------

-Thankyou for downloading and installing the Exception Reporter.
-We hope you find this product useful.

-The following has been installed:
+ExceptionReporter is in the process of being moved to VS2008 and significantly updated as of 24th July, 2008 - I will be making updates very soon.
+In the meantime here is some summary of what's in here now.

+* Folder Structure

 SLSExceptionReporter.dll - this DLL contains the Exception Reporter component for you to reference from your projects.
-This file must be distributed with any application that makes use of the Exception Reporter.
+This file must be distributed with any application that makes use of the Exception Reporter

-License.htm   - Text of the GNU Lesser General Public License which the Exception Reporter is distributed under

-SLSExceptionReporterDemo.exe  - this is an executable that demonstrates the Exception Reporter.

-SLSExceptionReporterDemo.exe.config  - this file is used by the Demo, and illustrates the usage of a config file to set Exception Reporter properties

-Documentation - this directory contains HTML documentation for the Exception Reporter, refer to Documentation\index.html

-SourceCode - this directory contains the Source Code for the exception reporter and the demo application
+SLSExceptionReporterDemo.exe  - this is an executable that demonstrates the Exception Reporter SLSExceptionReporterDemo.exe.config  - this file is used by the Demo, and illustrates the usage of a config file to set Exception Reporter properties doc  - HTML documentation for the Exception Reporter, refer to Documentation\index.html src - the source code for the exception reporter and the demo application

-Check for updates at www.stratalogic.com and SourceForge.Net
+Contributors:
+phillippettit
+PandaWood (spurrymoses@gmail.com)